cognitedata/cdp-spark-datasource/README.md

 See an example for using `.save()` to delete under [Time Series below](#time-series).

 Assets and events will ignore existing ids on deletes.
-If you prefer to abort the job when an attempt to delete an unknown id, use `.option("ignoreUnknownIds", "true")` for those resources types.
+If you prefer to abort the job when an attempt to delete an unknown id, use `.option("ignoreUnknownIds", "false")` for those resources types.

 ## Asset hierarchy builder (beta)